Tom McCarthy (sportscaster): Personal life

 McCarthy graduated from Brick Memorial High School in Brick, New Jersey in 1986 and is a 1990 graduate of Trenton State College (now The College of New Jersey).
 At Trenton State, he was a brother of the Phi Gamma Chi chapter of Alpha Chi Rho.
 He currently lives with his wife Meg in Allentown, New Jersey.
+They have two dogs - Ginger and Peanut Butter McCarthy.
 His son Pat is also an announcer for the New York Mets.